noarfarber/chitter/README.md

 # Chitter
+A Twitter clone that allows users to post messages to a public stream.

 ## Getting started

 * install PostgreSQL database management system
-* `git clone` this repository
+* `git clone git@github.com:noarfarber/chitter.git`
 * `cd` into it
 * Run `bundle install`
-* rake setup
+* Run `rake setup`

-- Following the steps above, you will get a ready-to-go app with RSpec, Sinatra and Capybara installed and two databases: `chitter` for development environment and `chitter_test` for test environment
+Following the steps above, you will get a ready-to-go app with RSpec, Sinatra and Capybara installed and two databases: `chitter` (for development environment) and `chitter_test` (for test environment)

 ### To run the chitter app
 ```
 rackup
 ```

-* Navigate to `localhost:9292` to view all peeps.
+Navigate to `localhost:9292` to view all peeps.

 ## User stories
 ```